-Since part one of her trilogy, Curse of the Tahiéra was published, Wendy has been working on the sequel: The Search for Tzanáta.
+Since part one of her series, Curse of the Tahiéra was published, Wendy has been working on the sequel: The Search for Tzanáta.

 It has been released in June 2020 and is now available!

 Support independent authors and order your copy from the publisher!

 Or get it at Amazon

 A powerful story combined with rich and compelling characters

 The Search for Tzanáta is the sequel to the highly acclaimed, award-winning debut fantasy novel Curse Of The Tahiera by author Wendy Gillissen.
 After seven years, the Harrad of the House of Deer, Yldich, returns to the Einache, bringing news of an upcoming invasion from the seas.
 When Yldich’s son-in-law Rom shares memories of his true-dreams where he sees the Tzanátzi armed for war traveling on big beautiful ships, Yldich alongside Rom, Eald, and Eldaric set off in pursuit of the land of Tzanáta.
 But unknown dangers lie in the Lands of the South, where Rom may soon have to come to terms with his past.
 Will Rom be able to embrace his heritage and find the Land of Tzanáta to save his people?